JaakkoLipp/JaakkoLipp/README.md

 Software engineer and AI specialist based in Finland.
 I work on Full stack AI agent systems development, design, and governance, with a particular focus on enterprise infrastructure, data sovereignty, and the practical side of running open-weight LLMs in production.

-Currently exploring how to grow stronger with correct AI usage as a software engineer.
+Currently exploring how to grow with correct AI usage as a software engineer.

 #### Homelab